thiagopg84/ngx-french-toast/projects/ngx-french-toast/README.md

 Contributions to ngx-french-toast are welcome!
 If you find a bug, have a feature request, or want to contribute code improvements, please submit an issue, or fork it, or just let me know and we'll figure it out :D

-## License

-ngx-french-toast is licensed under the  MIT License.
-Feel free to use, modify, and distribute this library in accordance with the license terms.

 ## Contact

 If you have any questions, suggestions, or feedback, you can reach out to me via <a mailto="thiago2k9@gmail.com">thiago2k9@gmail.com</a> or find me on <a href="https://www.linkedin.com/in/thiagoguterman" target="_blank">LinkedIn</a>.
 Don't hesitate to say "Bonjour!" and share your thoughts.
 Let's connect and make the ngx-french-toast community even stronger! 💪🥐